ninya-rv/janne/README.md

 Requirements
 Make sure the following are installed on your system:
 - PHP 8.0 or newer
-- Composer
-- MySQL
+- Brevo
 - Git
-- XAMPP / WAMP (for local server)
+- Supabase
+- Railway

 ## Check your PHP version: